charlesricha/charlesricha/README.md

 # Hi there 👋, I'm Charles
 - 💻 A Mathematics & Computer Studies tutor
-- 🌱 Learning AI, Web Dev, and IoT
+- 🌱 Learning AI and ML, Smart houses Electrical Config, 3D using blender
 - 💻 Student at University of Embu
 - 🚀 Building cool projects
 ###